BsidesPerth/2019-site/cfp.md

 banner_image_alt: CFP
 ---

 BSides Perth 2018 needs speakers.
 BSides Perth 2018 is running on the 8th and 9th of September 2018 at <$VENUE TBA> in Perth, Western Australia.
-If you are unsure about whether you can make the event or not, please reach out to us to see if we can provide assistance.

 If you’ve never spoken at a con before, this is the con for you!
 If you’re a seasoned con speaker, this is the con for you!